SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ### Problem: Trapeziod Area

-Let's write a program that inputs the lengths of the two bases of a trapezoid and its height (one floating point number per line) and calculates the area of the trapezoid by the standard math formula:
+Let's write a program that inputs the lengths of the two bases of a trapezoid and its height (one floating-point number per line) and calculates the area of the trapezoid by the standard math formula:

 ```python
 b1 = float(input())